tursodatabase/turso-driver-laravel/README.md

 4. Save the `libsql_php_extension.stubs.php` in your project or somewhare that can help you to use stand-alone LibSQL driver as an IDE helper.
 By default this stubs is come inside this package.
 5. Configure `php.ini` file and added the extension address with relative path that pointed to the extension
 6. Enjoy!

+or you can use [Turso PHP Install](https://github.com/darkterminal/turso-php-installer) (Linux and MacOS Only) to install libSQL Extension for PHP without worry.

 ## Installation